shanesoh/fossasia2021-securing-microservices/slides.md

 * Decouple policy decision-making from policy enforcement
     * Authorization logic written outside of service instead of it peppered all over the code
         * Separation of concerns: Developers focus on writing application logic assuming authorization is handled
+    * Policies can be reloaded without restarting upstream service
     * Facilitates discoverability, reuse and governance

 --

 * Centralised management APIs
     * Policy distribution via bundles APIs
-    	* Policies can reloaded without restarting service
+        * Especially universal policies
     * Collection of telemetry
         * e.g. Decision logs (that are clearly separated from application logs)